About the course

 You will be introduced to a variety of common mental health problems including mood disorders, psychotic disorders, personality disorders, eating disorders and substance abuse.
 Using fictional case histories, you will develop skills at clinical formulation based in Cognitive Behaviour Therapy, even when cases are complex and incomplete.

-Enhance your independent research skills for designing, planning, conducting, analysing and writing up a research project relevant to clinical psychology.
-You'll develop your critical, in-depth knowledge of a specific area of clinical psychology; and increase your academic analytical and writing skills.
+Enhance your independent research skills for designing, planning, conducting, analysing and writing up a research project relevant to mental health.
+You'll develop your critical, in-depth knowledge of a specific area of mental health; and increase your academic analytical and writing skills.